biomed-AI/ML-GVP/README.md

 ```
 ./run_prediction.sh output/input.stc.avinput.features-ALL.tsv
 ```
 The prediction scores can be found at `input.std.avinput.features-ALL_rfecv.output.txt`.
-The scores of ML-GVE(meta) can be found at `features-ALL_rfecv.meta.output.txt`
+The scores of ML-GVE(meta) can be found at `input.std.avinput.features-ALL_rfecv.meta.output.txt`

 ## Repository Structure and Usage
 [`./train`](https://github.com/biomed-AI/ML-GVE/blob/master/train/) included all codes used for training an ML-GVE model.\